elvinos/AppDesignReport/LatestBuild/ReportSections/Introduction.md

 ## Team Coordination

 For the project to be successful, good co-ordination was fundamental for the team to collaborate effectively.
-Productivity tools and workflow management has been key to the team working efficiently.
+Productivity tools and workflow management were key to the team working efficiently.
 The key technologies used by the IXN team included:

 - **Slack:** allowing team members to communicate.
 Chosen due to its ability to share files, track conversations via thread and create alerts
 - **Trello:** used as a dashboard to distinguish between work to be done, in progress or completed